shawn-nyk/tp/docs/UserGuide.md

 Format: `edit -me INDEX [c/CATEGORY] [d/DESCRIPTORS] `

 * At least one of the optional fields must be provided.
-* INDEX refers to the index of the item in the displayed list of items.
-* INDEX follows a one based indexing.

 Example:
 * `edit -me 2 c/skill d/CSS`